The make-shift rafts, hand-built boats, and in one case a

 the Cuban refugee situation other than what was broadcast on American news;

 refugees periodically arriving in Florida in dangerously unsafe boats.
-Fascinating stories, but it didn’t affect our
+Fascinating stories, but they didn’t affect our

 safe lives in Canada.